The Foundation of the Upper Midwest Emmy® Chapter can help students pay for some of their post-secondary school tuition

 Kaylynn goes to local film festivals and makes campus content.
 Covering topics of music videos, scary and comedy short films, and informationals about campus topics.
 She has filmed the process of the Davenport Schools events and helped make the holiday video specials for the community.

-The National Academy of Television Arts & Sciences – Upper Midwest Foundation offers Classroom Grant Opportunities to enhance the learning experience of media students in our chapter region’s high schools and/or 501(c)(3) post-secondary educational organizations.
+The Foundation of the Upper Midwest Chapter of the National Academy of Television Arts & Sciences – offers Classroom Grant Opportunities to enhance the learning experience of media students in our chapter region’s high schools and/or 501(c)(3) post-secondary educational organizations.

 MVAOCOY High School